 Only now, with a full reaffirmation by the penitent of a desire for communion with “that life which alone is Life,” and thus refuting the deforming and false logic of sin and its spurious promise of salvation through autonomy, does the confessor pronounce Christ’s absolution and restoration “to the perfect peace of the Church.”
 That which was put out of joint, cut off, alienated, has now been re-joined fully to the whole, to the Body which is fully alive, resurrected, and partaker of the Divine Nature.

 Having gained this moment of spiritual revivification, the confessor recalls once more the story of the Prodigal, but now with its ringing affirmation of restoration through this triumphal “welcome home” from the Father:

 Now there is rejoicing in heaven; for you were lost, and are found; you were dead, and are now alive in Christ Jesus our Lord.
 Go in peace.
 The Lord has put away all your sins.

 To which the penitent-now-restored gives the response provided at the end of the Eucharist—to the fullness of which he or she is now brought back: “Thanks be to God.”
-All has been healed; the long-awaited Lost One has returned, and the all the Church throughout the ages rejoices with God the Holy Trinity.
+All has been healed and all sin forgiven; the long-awaited Lost One has returned, and the all the Church throughout the ages rejoices with God the Holy Trinity.